Effective September 2025. FAQ below

 Frequently Asked Questions (FAQ's)

-• Academic Affairs will make available, on a quarterly basis to Dean’s Office academic personnel colleagues, a report for their school/college regarding the status of their academics’ compliance with the mandated Human Resources training.
-Other requirements in the Good Standing Policy are to be managed by each school/college, e.g., UC OATS annual report completion, sabbatical report completion, etc.
+Academic Affairs will make available, on a quarterly basis to Dean’s Office academic personnel colleagues, a report for their school/college regarding the status of their academics’ compliance with the mandated Human Resources training as well as UC OATS annual certifications and Sabbatical Reports.
+Other requirements in the Good Standing Policy are to be managed by each school/college.

 By the end of January 2026, Deans’ offices will be able to indicate in APHID if an academic is not in Good Standing.
 After January 2026, the deans’ offices should continue to monitor the status of their academics, e.g., did any faculty “fall out” of good standing based on any of the criteria, and update that status in APHID on a rolling basis.

-• At this time, we plan to only provide access to the new Good Standing sections in APHID for each school/college dean’s office.
+- At this time, we have set up access to the new Good Standing sections in APHID for the following:

-• 6) Is there a list of trainings required to be in good standing?
+• Dean, Department Chair, or Department Admin: read only - 6) Is there a list of trainings required to be in good standing?

-• A list of individuals within a School/College that are identified as not current with all campus-issued Mandatory Employee Trainings (https://hr.ucdavis.edu/performance-appraisals/mandatory-training) will be issued to each school/college by Academic Affairs on a monthly basis.
-Enhancements are currently being made in APHID to track current status with Sabbatical Reports and OPA reporting.
+- A list of individuals within a School/College that are identified as not current with all campus-issued Mandatory Employee Trainings (https://hr.ucdavis.edu/performance-appraisals/mandatory-training) will be issued to each school/college by Academic Affairs on a monthly basis.
 Additionally, any school/college-specific required trainings will be the responsibility of the school/college to confirm and verify current status.

 During the allotted timeframe to review the preliminary range report, Dean’s Offices can reach out to the data managers if any of the exclusions should be removed.
 After the deadline, Dean’s Offices will be responsible for working with their shared service centers to enter any range adjustments for these excluded academics when they return into good standing.